7Block Labs

 6) Enterprise integration and procurement-readiness

-• Situation: needs eligible credits from approved programs with country-pair logic and annualized retirements.
+• Situation: The airline needs to snag eligible credits from approved programs that stick to the country-pair rules and need to be retired each year.

-1. Forestry developer selling to a US retailer
+3) Forestry Developer Selling to a US Retailer

 Prove it (market signals and regulators)